collinabidi/CARLsim4-neural/README.md

 This project aims to simulate different neurmorphic chip designs by mapping architectures to an equivalent SNN representation that achieves performance similar to that of the real-world hardware in order to bridge the gap between CNNs and SNNs.

 #TrueNorth

 The TrueNorth branch is a simulation of the IBM TrueNorth chip, a neuromorphic CPU designed to simulate mammalian brain image processing functions.
+Currently working on implementing Deep Learning techniques to classify handwritten digits using the MNIST Database.

 #Citations/Links